Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

-To derandomize this, we show that if we are given a collection $\mathcal E$ of auxiliary events along with non-negative weights, we can find a good configuration for which the weighted sum of the events in $\mathcal E$ is not much more than its expected value under the MT distribution.
-As an example, we get the following result for the symmetric LLL: \begin{theorem} Suppose that $e \pmax d^{1+\eps} \leq 1$ for some constant $\eps > 0$.
-Suppose also that we have a collection $\mathcal E$ of auxiliary events with non-negative weights $c_E$, where each $E \in \mathcal E$ shares variables with $O( \frac{\log n}{\pmax} )$ bad-events $B \in \mathcal B$.
+To derandomize the MT-distribution, we show that, given a collection $\mathcal E$ of auxiliary events, we can find a good configuration for which a weighted sum of events in $\mathcal E$ is close to its expected value under the MT-distribution.
+(A formal statement requires many preliminary definitions.)
+We also show a parallel algorithm and results for more general LLL criteria.

-Then we can find a good configuration $X$ for which the weighted sum $\sum_{E} c_E$, taken over events $E \in \mathcal E$ which hold on the configuration $X$, is at most $1 + 1/\poly(n)$ times its expected value under the MT distribution. \end{theorem}